kirtimishraa/C/Notes_C.md

 =>Pointer to function:

-Not calling function() directly calling function using pointer because its much efficient
+Not calling function() directly; calling function using pointer because its much efficient

 Ex:
 int Add(int, int);